-Over the past decade, there has been steadily increasing documentation that FPA is associated with improved access to care, and a growing demand to eliminate those practice barriers that impede such access. xxxix xl xli xlii

-The NJ Collaborating Center for Nursing released a report to the NJ Legislature in 2019, Policy Analysis: Improving Access to Care for New Jersey, showing that counties with lower income levels and poorer health outcomes are associated with a shortage of primary care physicians; when APNs are counted with primary care physicians, the shortage is reduced from 13 counties to six.
+Over the past decade, there has been steadily increasing documentation that FPA is associated with improved access to care, and a growing demand to eliminate those practice barriers that impede such access. \\xxix xl xli xlii Xlii The NJ Collaborating Center for Nursing released a report to the NJ Legislature in 2019, \Policy Analysis: Improving Access to Care for New Jersey\, showing that counties with lower income levels and poorer health outcomes are associated with a shortage of primary care physicians; when APNs are counted with primary care physicians, the shortage is reduced from 13 counties to six.
+However, in the same report, the authors describe how the joint protocol restriction on APN prescribing practice in NJ has the potential to cause a brain drain of highly skilled APNs to a full practice authority state like neighboring New York.
+17 percent of NJ APNs are also licensed in NY and/or PA where FPA legislation is pending.
+Failing to keep pace with legislation in neighboring states may lead to out-migration that can adversely affect long-term health outcomes in NJ xliii by reducing NJ patients' access to APNs' care, and by limiting APNs' capacity to help alleviate the state's shortage of primary and mental health care providers.

 "Clearly...if government leaders conclude that removing restrictions on (NPs) was beneficial in expanding the public's access to care during the pandemic, it would be counterproductive to re-impose those restrictions once the pandemic eases, thereby decreasing access to care."

 National Academies of Science, Engineering and Medicine